mebjas/mebjas.github.io/_posts/2020-08-27-how-to-convert-yuv-420-sp-android.media.Image-to-Bitmap-or-jpeg.md

 High frequency of such logs or high value of `paused <some value> ms` are an indicator of increased GC pressure.

 So JVM probably is not suited to handle really big images both w.r.t latency and reliability.
 JVM also sets a limit on max heap memory allocations by an application in Android which can be bypassed to a higher limit but even higher limit comes with restriction.
-This is just FYI, converting a single image shouldn't lead to such allocations.
+This is just FYI, converting a single image shouldn't lead to such high allocations.
 If you must know a `YUV_420_888` image takes `1.5 bytes per pixel` so an `8MP (3264 x 2488) = 8120832 pixels` image should be `11.61 Mb` in memory while a single ARGB_8888 bitmap would take `4 bytes per pixel` leading to `30.97 Mb` per image of the same size.

 #### Renderscript approach